-In 2018, an estimated 136,500 new cases of kidney cancer were diagnosed in Europe, and approximately 54,700 people died from the disease.2 RCC is the most common form of kidney cancer, accounting for about 3% of all cancers in adults.2 Approximately 20% to 30% of patients are first diagnosed with RCC at the advanced stage, and 30% of patients treated for an earlier stage go on to develop metastases.^{3,4} About half of patients living with advanced RCC do not go on to receive additional treatment after first-line therapy,^{5,6} for reasons that may include poor performance status or adverse events from their initial treatment.^{5,7,8} The five-year survival rate for patients with metastatic RCC is approximately 12%.9
+In 2018, an estimated 136,500 new cases of kidney cancer were diagnosed in Europe, and approximately 54,700 people died from the disease.
+Many patients living with advanced RCC do not go on to receive additional treatment after first-line therapy, for reasons that may include poor performance status or adverse events from their initial treatment.
+The five-year survival rate for patients with advanced RCC is approximately 12%.